Robust inference using density-powered Stein operators: Further Stein inference methods

 \subsubsection{Results}

 Table~\ref{tab:rmse} summarizes the RMSE (mean~$\pm$~s.e.) across scenarios (clean; $Y$-contamination; $X$-contamination; mixed $X{+}Y$).
 Figure~\ref{fig:rmse_panels} shows RMSE versus~$\gamma$ with error bars.
 In brief: {(i)} under clean data, $\gamma=0$ is optimal (no robustness tax); {(ii)} under outcome contamination, a moderate robustness level $\gamma\approx0.10$ yields the best accuracy; {(iii)} under covariate or mixed contamination, a light robustness level $\gamma\approx0.02$ performs best.
-These findings support the use of a small default robustness ($\gamma\simeq0.02$), escalated to $\gamma\simeq0.10$ when heavy right-tail anomalies in counts are suspected.
+These findings support the use of a small default robustness ($\gamma\simeq0.02$), escalated to $\gamma\simeq0.10$ when heavy right-tail anomalies in counts are suspected. {The fact that the selected $\gamma$ is smaller in the mixed $X+Y$ contamination case than in the pure $Y$-contamination case is not paradoxical.
+Response spikes mainly create tail observations in the likelihood contribution, for which stronger density weighting is beneficial.
+Leverage contamination in $X$, however, also changes the geometry of the score and can make an overly large $\gamma$ concentrate the particle flow too strongly around high-density regions, leading to under-adaptation for prediction.
+A light positive value such as $\gamma=0.02$ gives enough damping to stabilize the flow while avoiding excessive loss of information.}